Ramona Shelburne: Honors

 In 2016 she was inducted into the Southern California Jewish Sports Hall of Fame.

 Personal life

 Ramona's mother Jeanette Shelburne was a professional screenwriter notably for animated children's television shows, and is a member of the Writers Guild of America.
 Shelburne has been married to her former Los Angeles Daily News co-worker Nevin Barich since 2009.
 On October 2, 2018, the couple announced the birth of their first child, son Daniel Charlie Barich.
+On June 8, 2022, Shelburne gave birth to the couple's second child, son Jacob Bryan Barich.